We want your job to go as smoothly as possible.

-- If your home was built before 1978, even if Bob's lead test on your floor was negative, we are still required by law to deliver you a copy of the lead explanation pamphlet "Renovate Right."
-We mailed it to you with a nice blank receipt and an addressed return envelope.
-You can mail it back to us or drop it by the shop in person.
+If your home was built before 1978, even if Bob’s lead test on your floor was negative, we are still required by law to deliver you a copy of the lead explanation pamphlet “Renovate Right.”

 What to expect while we’re in your home:

-- To minimize the dust of floor sanding, Pete's uses an attached HEPA vacuum system on all their sanders.
-While this makes our sanding virtually dust free, we still recommend that you emtpy all open shelves, take pictures down from walls and take down any removable window treatments in the rooms to be sanded.
+To minimize the dust of floor sanding, Pete’s uses an attached HEPA vacuum system on all of the sanders.
+While this makes our sanding virtually dust free, we still recommend that you empty all open shelves, take pictures down from walls and take down any removable window treatments in the rooms to be sanded.

 Pete’s Hardwood Floors became a Certified Renovator under the EPA Renovation, Repair and Painting Rule in May of 2010.

-This certification is good until June of 2015.
+This certification is renewed every five years, after the required supplemental training.
 We are required to carry a copy of our training certificate to every jobsite — we encourage customers to ask to see it.